x64x2/librememe/README.md

 # intro

 Scrape media from exhentai and gelbooru.
-Save all photos and videos on your pc and view them with a web browser.
+Save all img on your pc.

 ## installation